IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">(Campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
 Introduced Mohandas Gandhi to the influential works on animal rights)</span>

+>“As long as there are slaughterhouses there will be battlefields.”

+>“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
+And to act so is **immoral**.”

 >“A commercial company enslaved a nation comprising two hundred millions.
 Tell this to a man free from superstition and he will fail to grasp what these words mean.
-What does it mean that thirty thousand men, not athletes but rather weak and ordinary people, have subdued two hundred million vigorous, clever, capable, and freedom-loving people? **Do not the figures make it clear that it is not the English who have enslaved the Indians, but the Indians who have enslaved themselves?**”
+What does it mean that thirty thousand men, not athletes but rather weak and ordinary people, have subdued two hundred million vigorous, clever, capable, and freedom-loving people? **Do not the figures make it clear that it is not the English who have enslaved the Indians, but the Indians who have enslaved themselves?**” [<a href="https://en.wikipedia.org/wiki/A_Letter_to_a_Hindu" target="_blank">A Letter to a Hindu</a>]

 >“When the Indians complain that the English have enslaved them it is as if drunkards complained that the spirit-dealers who have settled among them have enslaved them.
 You tell them that they might give up drinking, but they reply that they are so accustomed to it that they cannot abstain, and that they must have alcohol to keep up their energy.
 Is it not the same thing with the millions of people who submit to thousands or even to hundreds, of others — of their own or other nations?
 If the people of India are enslaved by violence it is only because they themselves live and have lived by violence, and do not recognize the eternal law of love inherent in humanity.”

 >“As soon as men live entirely in accord with the law of love natural to their hearts and now revealed to them, which excludes all resistance by violence, and therefore hold aloof from all participation in violence — as soon as this happens, **not only will hundreds be unable to enslave millions, but not even millions will be able to enslave a single individual**.”

->“As long as there are slaughterhouses there will be battlefields.”

->“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
-And to act so is **immoral**.”

 ― <a href="https://en.wikipedia.org/wiki/Leo_Tolstoy" target="_blank">Leo Tolstoy</a><span style="color:Chartreuse">(Russian writer who is regarded as one of the greatest authors of all time and pioneer of **Nonviolent resistance movement** that inspired **M.K.
 Gandhi**, **Martin Luther King Jr.**, **Nelson Mandela** and **Ludwig Wittgenstein**)</span>